The 15 Most Amazing Animal Photos From 2019

 Lynch Shannon/Shutterstock

 Humans may be the top of the food chain, but we’d be nothing without our animals.
-They make our worlds an easier and better place to live in, giving us reason to pause and smile and—in some cases—serving as true companions and friends.
-To honour the fluffy, bumpy, lumpy, long, short, tall, and stout, we’re featuring 15 of the most amazing animal photos taken in 2019.
+They make our worlds an easier and better place to live in, giving us reason to pause and smile and — in some cases — serving as true companions and friends.
+To honor the fluffy, bumpy, lumpy, long, short, tall, and stout, we’re featuring 15 of the most amazing animal photos taken in 2019.
+Make time to check out the most amazing animal photos of 2018.

 2 / 16